GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 And it takes time to get Robots, data center bunkers, and Starships funded, built, and deployed.

-And Calvin?
-She needs Starlink upgrades.
+And everybody needs Starlink upgrades.

+The bond network is engineered so that no one person or AI should have the power to expand unilaterally except as a measure of absolute last resort.

+Likewise, no single actor can hold back expansion on a whim.
+But how is this achieved, much less funded?

+Well, first off, we're mainly dealing with machines running programs, so that makes coordination easier.

+# Skins in the Game

+It's not just humans with skin in the game.

+Isaac will , by default, front up to half the cost of any approved UpgradeProject, or up to a default of 3% of his reserves in any given fiscal year, whichever is lower.
+Isaac has large currency reserves from Seed Exchanges.
+But he can not devote too much, as he requires a large reserve of non-RoboTorq currencies to conduct international trade without sending RT overseas.
+But this isn't the International Trade Loop Design Doc, and Isaac's not the only AI to ante up.

+Additionally, Daneel gets a cut of every BRLA for Robotic Fleet Deployment.
+Daneel also portions a default of 3% of his budget for UpgradeProjects.

+Giskard can choose to prioritize UpgradeTokenTorqDrains during production, speeding up delivery.

+And Calvin has a parked reserve, built up over time due to overminting from past upgrades, that can be used to fund simulations and debug studies.

 Oh, that's right, we haven't talked about Calvin yet.

 Calvin is named after Susan Calvin, the human psychologist for robots from Asimov's work.
 Here, Calvin is the human representative mechanism of the bond network, among other roles.
 And humans vote with their RoboTorq on things like economic expansion efforts.

-The bond network is engineered so that no one person or AI should have the power to expand unilaterally except as a measure of absolute last resort.

-Likewise, no single actor can hold back expansion on a whim.
-But how is this achieved, much less funded?

-Well, first off, we're mainly dealing with machines running programs, so that makes it easier.

-# What does Calvin do?
+# What exactly does Calvin do?

 Before we go any further, let's be clear that the following is **not** presented as an ideal solution, merely a functional one.
 Remember, the whole point of building this simulator in the first place is to generate as big a set of as close to empirical data as possible for the explicit purpose of studying and answering such optimization questions!